Agriculture: nitrogen balance

 Policy context and targets

-High nitrogen inputs and losses generally coincide with high phosphorous and pesticide inputs and losses.
-The nitrogen balance is related to nutrient leaching risks.
-High nitrogen inputs and nitrogen imbalances normally lead to high pressure on biodiversity within and outside the farmed environment.
+High nitrogen inputs and losses generally coincide with high phosphorous, and pesticide inputs and losses.
+The nitrogen balance is related to nutrient leaching risks: high nitrogen inputs and imbalances normally lead to high pressure on biodiversity within and outside the farmed environment.

 Relation of the indicator to the focal area

-Sustainable management of agricultural ecosystems would minimise the negative effects from excess nitrogen through management of the nitrogen-balance.
+The sustainable management of agricultural ecosystems would minimise the negative effects from excess nitrogen through management of the nitrogen-balance.

 Related policy documents